Mystery grows with key suspect in Haiti president killing

-PORT-AU-PRINCE, Haiti (AP) — A physician.
+PORT-AU-PRINCE, Haiti — A physician.
 A church pastor.
 A failed Florida businessman who filed for bankruptcy.

 New details that have emerged about a man considered a key player in the killing of Haiti’s president deepened the mystery over the assassination that shocked this nation of more than 11 million people as it faces an uncertain future.